mozilla/PyHawk/README.rst

 Development
 -----------

+Unit tests are in `test_pyhawk.py`.
+Additionally, one can test compatibility:

 The `tests/server` directory has a server.js and a client.js (Node code) which are from HAWK's usage.js.

 To test the server, do the following: